Why is my air duct stained

 2. 2

-Use a vacuum with a hose attachment to gently remove any loose debris or dust from the duct surfaces.
+Use a vacuum with a long hose attachment to remove any loose dust and debris from the ducts.

 3. 3